kamaeff/jquery-clicker/README.md

 # jQuery Learning Project 🎓

-## This is a clicker game made with jQuery and PHP 🖱️
+## This is a clicker game made with jQuery 🖱️

-This project is a simple clicker game built using jQuery and PHP.
+This project is a simple clicker game built using jQuery.
 The main features include:

 ### Features